remoshock/remoshock/docs/TESTING.md

 - Power varies between 5% and 10%
 - Duration varies between the two exact values 250ms and 500ms
 - The last BEEPSHOCK-message is between 120s and 185ms of the first BEEPSHOCK-message
-- The programm ends with "Runtime comleted".
+- The programm ends with "Runtime completed".
 </td>
 </tr>